mo-tem/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game

+### Task:

+Making a fully functional and completed brick-breaker game.

 ### Purpose:

-Making a brick-breaker game from scratch.
+Improving my software development, design, and game development skills while building a fun game in the process.

 ### Languages: